Deeskili/RocketSimFrontend/BD_about.md

 ## Purpose of Our Project

 Our project, the Recipe Manager, is designed to simplify the process of recipe management.
 It offers users a platform to store, discover, delete, and edit recipes effortlessly.
-We believe that cooking should be an enjoyable experience, and our application aims to make recipe management more convenient and user-friendly.
+We believe that cooking should be an enjoyable experience, and our application aims to make recipe management more convenient and us.er-friendly.

 With Recipe Manager, you can:
 - Store your favorite recipes.